venkata-naveen-varma/task-manager-app/README.md

 # Task-manager-app
-Performing REST API Operations like GET/POST/PATCH/DELETE to play around with the data in MongoDb Database(by performing CRUD Operations) using Nodejs, Express FrameWork.
+Performing REST API Operations like GET/POST/PATCH/DELETE to play around with the data in MongoDb Database(by performing CRUD Operations) using Nodejs, Express FrameWork

 ### Checout the Medium Post for details